felixge/node-dirty/README.md

 **Important:** A removed id will show up in `Dirty.fiter()` as `{_deleted: true}` until it has been removed from disk.

-* `id` is used instead of a uuid
-* The function has no return value

 ### Dirty.get(id)

 Returns the object for the given id or `undefined` if it is not set.